INITIATIVES

 From unregulated tourism and unsustainable development to cultural erosion and transculturation, Baja faces pressures that endanger its wild beauty and heritage.
 As global attention grows, so do the risks of losing what makes Baja truly unique.

-Together, we can ensure Baja remains wild, vibrant, and resilient, for the people and species who call it home and for generations to come.
+Together, we can ensure that the Baja California Paninsula remains wild, vibrant, and resilient, for the people and species who call it home and for generations to come.

 -